taskiq-python/taskiq/docs/guide/architecture-overview.md

 taskiq worker test_project.broker:broker -fsd
 ```

-If you have uvloop installed, taskiq will automatically install new policies to event loop.
+If you have uvloop installed, taskiq will automatically install new policies to the event loop.
 You can get more info about the CLI in the [CLI](./cli.md) section.

 ::: info Cool info